whiteboxdev/library-defold-grid-engine/README.md

 Sets the speed of this character in grid boxes per second.

 #### Parameters
 1. `speed`: Speed of this character in grid boxes per second.
+If `speed = 0`, then movement is instant.

 ---